stevencohn/OneMore/README.md

 * [Calculate Excel-like formulas](#formulas) in tables
 * Delete formula from selected table cells
-* Highlight cells with custom formulas
+* Highlight all cells on the page with custom formulas
 * Recalculate all formulas in selected tables on the page

 Image commands